NaCl10/nacl10-motd/README.md

 ## How to download
 ---

-MacOS is dumb and doesn't come with Git by default
+MacOS is dumb and doesn't come with Git by default.

 ## How to install
 ---